mkrause/strux.js/README.md

 This library is similar to existing libraries like [ImmutableJS](https://facebook.github.io/immutable-js).
 I created strux because none of the libraries I could find matched exactly what I was looking for.
 A few notable ways in which strux is different:

-* strux makes heavy use of modern JavaScript features like `Map` (for true ordered maps, as well as support for arbitrary keys), and `WeakMap` (for efficient caching through object references).
+* Strux makes heavy use of modern JavaScript features like `Map` (for true ordered maps, as well as support for arbitrary keys), and `WeakMap` (for efficient caching through object references).

 * We rely on flow for static type checking whenever possible.
 For example, rather than using runtime type checking of record types (like ImmutableJS `Record`), we rely on flow generics using `Record<T>` (where `T` is the record type).

 * Data types in strux are generally *nonempty* types.
 That is, they exclude the "empty" value of that type.
 For example, a dictionary with zero entries is not a valid instance of `Dictionary`, and an empty string is not a valid instance of `Text`.
 In more technical terms, we say that these types are [semigroups](https://en.wikipedia.org/wiki/Semigroup) rather than monoids.
 The reason we default to nonempty types is that it helps to prevent bugs caused by mishandling of edge cases.
 Expanding a nonempty type to a allow empty values is still easy, by using a maybe type (`?type` in flow).

-Unlike something like ImmutableJS, strux has not (yet) been optimized by any means.
-If you're working with large data sets, or have stringent performance requirements, you probably don't want to use library.
+Strux has not yet been fully optimized.
+If you're working with large data sets, or have stringent performance requirements, then this library may not fit your needs.

 ## Interfaces